 If you prefer doing math and not following the rough numbers provided below you can follow the below to work these out for your own weight.

 Convert your weight in pounds to kilograms by taking your weight and multiplying it by 0.45359237.
 You would then use this number as your base to figure out zero versus hiking day protein needs.

-As you can see it isn’t a crazy amount of protein you will need for your day but it will take a bit of planning to ensure you have enough with you for the days out of town along with being able to last.
+As you can see above, it isn’t a crazy amount of protein you need for your health each day, but it will take good food choices and planning to ensure you have enough with you for multiple days out on the trail, allowing you to be able to last.

-We will now tackle your energy as proteins can help you rebuild your body as it takes abuse non-stop but you will need energy to make it through days of bigger miles, especially if you have a very low body fat to start.
+We will now tackle your energy needs as proteins can help you rebuild your body as it takes abuse non-stop, but you will need a good balance in foods that also provide energy to make it through days of bigger miles.

-The next thing after your protein needs will be to provide enough energy to your body to power you through the good and bad days, the sun and the rain, and also maybe snow!
+The next thing you have to think about after protein will be planning to provide enough raw energy to your body to power you through the good and bad days, the sun and the rain, and also maybe snow!

-You will be burning through somewhere in the range of 2500 to 5000 calories on average depending on the terrain and distance you are covering each day, and you need to replenish this consistently or face tanking.
+Then, depending on the terrain and distance you cover each day, you can face an energy crisis, meaning you need to replenish the calories consistently or face tanking.